Plurality Vs. Majority Voting

 Plurality voting is when an election winner is the most popular choice as decided by voters.
 This type of election can be between two or more people, depending on the situation.
 In scenarios where the vote is between more than two people, the person that wins may have a more significant number of votes against them.
 Yet, they still win the day, as long as they lead by a single vote.

 The United States and other famous democracies around the world use plurality voting.
-48 out of 50 states use a plurality-based system to determine electoral votes within the United States.
-Great Britain, Canada, and India also use the plurality voting system.
+Forty-eight states use a plurality-based system to determine electoral votes within the United States.
+Great Britain, Canada, and India also use the plurality voting system

 What Is Majority Voting?